tomaverlaine/tomaverlaine.github.io/_posts/2025-05-13-aya-instinkto-industrio-interview.md

 **That's new to me.
 I'd always assumed it was more chanson or European folk.**

 From our end, we're not consciously thinking about Soviet music at all.
 We actually play *Libertango* — the Astor Piazzolla piece — as pre-show music.
 If anything, what we're more conscious of is dance rhythms.
-There's a lot of waltz, and something like *Tǔ'ěrqí Dēng* leans more tango.
+There's a lot of waltz, and something like *The Turkish Light* leans more tango.

 **Stateless world music, maybe?**